 Palmer Trail is a 5.2 mile heavily trafficked loop trail located near Colorado Springs, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs and horses are also able to use this trail.

 Very enjoyable hike on a warm day; very little snow on the trail.
 Relatively strenuous climb when traversing the trail by heading North from the trail head; opposite direction on the loop results in a much more gradual climb to the high point.
 Upper areas have beautiful views.

 Great hiking, very close to the springs.
 The trail isn't crowded like the Incline.
 Decent amount of parking, but like most trails, the earlier you get there , the better chance you have of getting a spot.
 First half of this hike is challenging.
 Possible need for spikes ... or just be very careful on the north face of one of the mountains after the Section 16 confluence .

 Lower elevation.
 Hot in summer.
 It was ok but much better hikes at higher elevation.

 Lower elevation.
 Hot in summer.
 It was ok but much better hiked at higher elevation.

 Really great trail with some fairly challenging areas.
 It had a decent amount of iced over areas but nothing that some normal sneakers couldn't handle.
 Views were really cool.